Published Video in Under 3 Minutes - How I Built an AI Film Crew on AWS

 I started overengineering.

-Three months later: four new enterprise customers, two new partnerships, an open-source community project, and an AI pipeline that processes a raw conference video in under three minutes for €0.34.
+Three months later: four new enterprise customers, two new partnerships, an AI pipeline that processes a raw conference video in under three minutes for ~€0.34 per processed clip, and an open-source project I'm close to shipping.
 This is that story.

 The Problem Nobody Talks About